First BanCorp. Announces Extension of the Expiration Date and Increase in the Exchange Value for Pre

 KEYWORDS: United States North America Caribbean Florida Puerto Rico

 The article First BanCorp.
-Announces Extension of the Expiration Date of Preferred Stock Exchange Offer originally appeared on Fool.com.Try any of our Foolish newsletter services free for 30 days.
+Announces Extension of the Expiration Date and Increase in the Exchange Value for Preferred Stock Accepted in the Exchange Offer originally appeared on Fool.com.Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.